SimongSong/Kudu-Vue.js_spa/README.md

 Basic Concept:
 The core part of this project relies on **Vuex**.
-Firstly, structure of the database are defined as a json variables, and are saved to `structure/structure.js`, `structure/formFields.js` and `choiceMapping.js`.
+Firstly, structure of the database are defined as json variables, and are saved to `structure/structure.js`, `structure/formFields.js` and `choiceMapping.js`.
+Which are stored in **Vuex store**, on a vue side, there are 3 main components: `DetailPage.vue`, `ListPage.vue`, and `EditFormComponent.vue`.
+Before each component is loaded, it fetches right modesl structure from the store according to the route parameter.

+eg.)
+for List route will be something like `/list/:app/:type/`, where app is the App name and type is the name of the model.

 We are assuming the project's database will follow similar pattern to that of Django: